A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Proof of Theorem (1),(2)

 \section{Proof of Theorem \ref{main} (1),(2)}

 Theorem \ref{main} (1) directly follows from Lemma \ref{1sing} by taking $S'$ as a minimal resolution of $S$.
 Now we prove Theorem \ref{main} (2).

-\subsection{The case $\ol \kappa(\tilde{S}-D) =0$}
+\subsection{The case $\ol \kappa(\widetilde{S}-D) =0$}

 If $C$ has at least three cusps, then $C'$ has more than 2 branches in $D$.
 Furthermore, each branching component is attached to $C'$ by means of a $(-1)$-curve each having branching number 3 in $D$.
-By Lemma \ref{Fujita2}, $Bk(D) \neq N$.
+By Lemma \ref{Fujita2}, Bk $D$ $\neq N$.
 Then, there is a $(-1)$-curve not contained in $D$ satisfying one of the three conditions in Lemma \ref{Fujita1}.
-By blowing down this curve and any other $(-1)$-curves that arise as a result, $D$ maps to one of the divisors listed in Lemma \ref{Fujita2}.
-In our case, only the cases (2) and (4) in Lemma \ref{Fujita2} is possible.
+By blowing down this curve and any other $(-1)$-curves until Bk $D = N$, $D$ maps to one of the divisors listed in Lemma \ref{Fujita2}.
+Here we denote the image of $D$ under the blowdown map again by $D$.
+In our case, only the cases (2) and (4) in Lemma \ref{Fujita2} is possible (as the intersection matrix of $D$ has a non-negative eigenvalue, the image of $D$ under the blow-downs of $(-1)$-curves also has a non-negative eigenvalue hence (1) of \ref{Fujita2} is not possible).
 The image of $C'$ under the blowing downs have branching number at least $3$ as the branches of $C'$ are attached to it by $(-1)$-curves.
 Hence, by Lemma $\ref{Fujita2}$ (2) and (4), at least two of the branches of the image of $C'$ will have to be contractible linear chains of rational curves whose tips meet the image of $C'$.
 This is not possible as the branches of $C'$ are attached to $C'$ by a $(-1)$-curve which is not a tip of a rational twig.\\

-\subsection{The case $\ol \kappa(\tilde{S}-D) =1$}
+\subsection{The case $\ol \kappa(\widetilde{S}-D) =1$}

 In this case, because $X$ is affine, by \cite[Chapter 3, Theorem 1.7.1]{miyanishi01} originally due to Y. Kawamata, there is a $\C^*$-fibration on $\s-D$. \\

 Assume that $C$ has at least three cusps.
 Then, $D$ has at least three $(-1)$-curves each of which is a branching component with branching number three.
 Furthermore, none of them are adjacent to each other.\\